shuds13/vector-random123/README.md

 ## Benchmarking

-Results from benchmarking on Ivy Bridge, Haswell and Xeon Phi(KNL)
+Results from benchmarking on Ivy Bridge, Haswell and Xeon Phi (KNL).

 See loop-only directory for more details - including source code used and full results.

-All results were based on threefry4x32
+The results below are all based on the threefry4x32 generator with the default 20 rounds.

 ### Single threaded performance ###